 When they receive a message, the light on their Echo will flash yellow, and all they have to do is say “play message” to hear it.
 They’ll also get a notification on their smartphone or tablet via the Alexa app, and they’ll be able to listen to the contents even if they’re not near their Echo speaker.

-Should you consider to buy an Amazon Echo?
+Should you consider buying an Amazon Echo?

 Yes, Any of the Amazon Echo speakers may be a terrific addition to your house if you don’t already have one.